naveens01/helm-chart-documentation/cloudflare_.md

      }'
      ```

+> [!IMPORTANT]
-> :information_source: Kindly use TM admin creds to generate Bearer-token
+>  Kindly use TM admin creds to generate Bearer-token

 3. **Repeat for all tenants**:
    - Replace `<tenant-name>` in the cURL command for each tenant in the environment and re-execute.